sonnyjones123/Portfolio/README.md

 As a passionate data-driven researcher, I thrive on collaboration and innovation, particularly in leveraging machine learning to revolutionize healthcare.
 I contribute to cutting-edge projects at the NERVES Lab and the Utah NeuroRobotics Lab at the University of Utah.
 My work included designing wireless sEMG chips, programs to process body-worn sensor signals automatically, and developing cognitive workload measurements for complex machine learning systems for neuroprosthesis.

-Currently, I am working to create advanced learning systems that use state-of-the-art reinforcement learning algorithms to control exoskeletons for post-stroke assistance while walking on and between different terrains.
-I am seeking opportunities to develop my expertise in data science, artificial intelligence, and machine learning and drive impactful research through collaborative endeavors.
+I am working to create advanced learning systems that use state-of-the-art reinforcement learning algorithms to control exoskeletons for post-stroke assistance while walking on and between different terrains.
+I seek opportunities to develop my data science, artificial intelligence, and machine learning expertise and drive impactful research through collaborative endeavors.

 Let's innovate together! #ML #AI # RL#DataScience